 Many great CIOs share five common leadership traits as we brainstormed earlier though the CIO’s daily tasks may depend on the nature of the business and the corporation culture, there are also desired skill set & capabilities to make one an effective CIO.

 1. Management/Leadership SkillsAs a leader, the CIO has to be able to inspire and encourage with his/her vision and generate conviction and enthusiasm for the missions of the company and the IT division, regardless of how exciting or mundane they may be.
 CIOs' leadership skills include effective communication and analytical thinking ability. ...
-A CIO has to be a good communicator, a good facilitator, a good listener, and a good collaborator.
+A CIO has to be a digital visionary, and transformational leader, an empathetic communicator, a good facilitator, a good listener, and a good collaborator.

 As a manager, the CIO also needs to be able to manage day-to-day tactical issues, as well as multiple new projects that may be in flight, so he/she need also motivate the team, mentor them, and properly command them.
 The ability to keep the bottom line while increasing efficiency, championing new and "business relevant" technology, and providing "convincing" governance/ management discipline…

 2. Ability to Inspire and Create a Culture of Innovation and Change

 1) Communicate skillfully: CIOs must be able to relay complex technical ideas in a no technical manner to business leaders and have skills to communicate change

 2) Quick Action and Change: The technology trend moves very quickly; slow movers almost always pay the price.